40 Health Symptoms You Should Never Ignore

 Acne is a sign that your body is producing too much oil or that it's come in contact with bacteria.
 Consistent acne that's unresponsive to treatments can occur if your body is dealing with hormonal imbalances.
 It can also occur when you begin to go through menopause.

-Recommendation: A trip to the doctor can help you to better understand the root cause of your breakouts so you can get your body back in harmony.
+The Remedy Rx: A trip to the doctor can help you to better understand the root cause of your breakouts so you can get your body back in harmony.
 Your doctor may also refer you to a dermatologist to help get your skin clear again.

 You have a cough that won't quit